All Episodes

 And then I had people from every state in this country reporting what stations were airing this in my show so that I would know.

-And that is that good parody, good satire, good comedy has to have an element of truth in it, or it's not good.
+And that is that good parody, good satire, good comedy has to have an element of truth in it or it's not good.

 And they think it's real because it's totally believable.

-And the fact that people think it's real, I think is a fabulous sign.
+And the fact that people think it's real, I think, is a fabulous sign.

 It's a fabulous sign that they are aware of the kind of garbage being run by Soros and moveon.org and Americans coming together.

-Here is the spot, and let me now admit for the first time in broadcast history that this spoof is ours.
+And let me now admit for the first time in broadcast history that this spoof is ours.

 We created this spoof.

-We wrote it, we produced it.
+We wrote it.

 If you hear it running on your affiliate station, it's because we are running it.